davidbannon/libqt5pas/README.md

 **Unofficial libqt5pas**

-**Please Note : you probably don't need these files** The new things that changed between 1.2.8 and 1.2.9 have been removed from Lazarus because of a couple of technical issues.
-So, you should safely use either 1.2.8 or 1.2.9 with no problems.
-I hope. https://forum.lazarus.freepascal.org/index.php/topic,54010.0.html
+**Please Note : you probably don't need these files unless you are using Lazarus Trunk** The new things that changed with 1.2.10 only exist in Lazarus Trunk at the moment.

 Download packaged libraries from https://github.com/davidbannon/libqt5pas/releases/latest